 Heart disease is a term that refers to any disorder of the heart.
-Diseases under the heart disease include coronary artery disease, arrhythmias and congenital heart defects.
-The term cardiovascular disease generally refers to condition that involves the blood vessels which lead to heart attack, chest pain or stroke.
+Diseases under heart disease include coronary artery disease, arrhythmias and congenital heart defects.
+The term cardiovascular disease generally refers to a condition that involves the blood vessels which leads to heart attack, chest pain or stroke.

 - Congenital heart disease– the heart problems that a person is born with such as septal defects

-- Arrhythmia- irregularities in the rhythm of pulsation of the heart such as tachycardia, tachyarrythmia, bradycardia, etc.
+- Arrhythmia– irregularities in the rhythm of pulsation of the heart such as tachycardia, tachyarrhythmia, bradycardia, etc.

-- Coronary artery disease- diseases of the blood vessels of the heart
+- Coronary artery disease– a disease of the blood vessels of the heart

 - Dilated cardiomyopathy– The heart chambers become dilated as a result of heart muscle weakness and cannot pump blood properly.